aretaath/CRUD-Web-Project/README.md

   - Delete post
   - Post a comment in the comment section of a user's post (one-to-many relationship)
   - Remove posted comment
+  - Dropdown for edit profile and log out
 - Edit profile page
 - Log out